Number of partners: 4

 Number of lawyers: 7

-Foster, Murphy, Altman & Nickel, PC, is a boutique law firm located in Washington, DC.
+Foster, Murphy, Altman & Nickel, PC is a boutique law firm located in Washington, DC.
 Relying on over 35 years of experience, the firm concentrates its practice on Section 337 investigations before the US International Trade Commission (ITC), as well as judicial review and Customs’ enforcement of orders issued thereunder.
-Such litigation involves primarily patent, trademark, and copyright infringement and misappropriation of trade secrets.
+Such litigation involves primarily patent, trademark and copyright infringement and misappropriation of trade secrets.
 The firm represents both domestic and foreign companies as complainants and respondents in these fast-paced, often bet-the-company investigations.
-In their small, boutique firm setting, Foster Murphy lawyers are able to provide the high-level of experience, judgment and litigation skills for which they are known in Section 337 matters.
+In a small, boutique firm setting, Foster Murphy lawyers are able to provide the high-level of experience, judgment and litigation skills for which they are known in Section 337 matters.
 This Section 337 firm is at the forefront of those who practice at the ITC’s intersection of intellectual property and international trade law.
 The group’s lawyers have deep experience in a variety of related bodies of law and litigation forums, as well as that gained from serving in senior government positions.
-The firm continues to partner with other law firms (typically larger IP or litigation firms) on Section 337 matters, creating litigation teams that are both successful and efficient for clients.
+The firm continues to partner with other law firms (typically larger IP or litigation firms) on Section 337 matters, creating litigation teams that are both highly successful and efficient for clients.